Everything else follows from this....

 "Experience first, then intellectualize" (Carl Orff)

-Singing is the foundation to developing the musician.
+Singing is the foundation for developing the musician.
 This is to develop inner hearing which leads to a higher level of musicianship.
 The most important aspect in the music lesson is to play and stimulate the imagination.
 This is imperative in creating a true love of music.

 The children enjoy having fun, singing, clapping, marching, socializing and of course learning songs which have been carefully composed to explore musical concepts such as rhythm, pitch, melody, dynamics, tempo, character, form, and style.